-I have gone through many books and Internet resources to look for the best problem solving or conflict resolution technique, of course from the perspective of project management.
-Amazingly everywhere I got the same answer … CONFRONTING OR PROBLEM SOLVING is the best technique for conflict resolution.
+I have reviewed many books and internet resources to discover the best problem solving or conflict resolution technique.
+Amazingly, I got the same answer: Confronting or Problem-Solving is the best technique for conflict resolution.

-Now, let us see what the PMBOK Guide says about this:
+Now, let us look at what the PMBOK Guide says about this: